 More Than Just a Workout

-Sabrina Willard, Cornerstone Fitness certified personal trainer, worked with The Cancer Institute of Doylestown Hospital to develop the 12-week program for cancer survivors.
+Sabrina Willard, Cornerstone Fitness certified personal trainer, worked with Doylestown Health's Cancer Institute to develop the 12-week program for cancer survivors.
 Research has shown that regular exercise may reduce the risk of recurrence in breast cancer.
 Exercise (both aerobic and weight bearing) has been shown to improve fatigue, reduce stress and impact long-term overall health.

 "Your quality of life improves, hands down," says Sabrina.
 "Exercise is important to improve overall function in daily life."

-Donna Angotti, MD, medical director of The Breast Center of Doylestown Hospital, points to findings from a large, long-term study called the National Nurses Health Study.
+Donna Angotti, MD, medical director of Doylestown Health's Breast Center, points to findings from a large, long-term study called the National Nurses Health Study.
 "The study demonstrated that women who developed breast cancer and then adopted an exercise program, had a significantly decreased risk of breast cancer recurrence and a higher survival rate.
 All that was required was walking at an average pace for 3-4 hours per week."

 "Other studies are showing that a BMI (body mass index) under 25 reduces cancer recurrence, but the focus should be balanced between good food choices and increased physical activity," adds Angotti.

 Sabrina earned the CET (Cancer Exercise Trainer) certification from the American College of Sports Medicine, which developed the CET with the American Cancer Society.
 "I wanted to achieve this level of expertise to better serve my clients," says Sabrina.